Wonder Boy in Monster World: Gameplay

 Wonder Boy In Monster World puts the player in control of Shion in his quest to save Monster World from the evil BioMeka.
 It controls like a standard platform game: run, jump, crouch, and kill enemies.
-The game is filled with Adventure elements such as talking to townsfolk, collecting money to buy items, extending the life bar by collecting hearts, and equipping a large variety of armor, weapons and magic.
+The game is filled with adventure elements such as talking to townsfolk, collecting money to buy items, extending the life bar by gathering hearts, and equipping a large variety of armor, weapons and magic.

-Shion travels through the many interconnected regions of Monster World, all the while collecting increasingly powerful equipment in the form of many different swords, spears, shields, suits of armor, and boots.
+Shion travels through the many interconnected regions of Monster World and acquires increasingly powerful equipment in the form of different swords, spears, shields, suits of armor, and boots.

-The Genesis version of the game introduced a one slot save feature to save progress at inns throughout the game world.
-In the original Japanese version Shion returned to the inn last saved at upon death (and was charged its fee accordingly), so returning to an inn in order to save is a simple matter of allowing Shion to be killed.
-In the English-language Mega Drive versions this was changed to a "Game Over" screen; this made it often tedious to return to the inns early in the game when Return magic had not been obtained yet.
+The Genesis version introduced a one slot save feature to save progress at inns throughout the game world.
+In the original Japanese version, Shion returned to the inn last saved at upon death (and was charged its fee accordingly).
+Returning to an inn to save in this version is a simple matter of allowing Shion to be killed.
+In the English-language Mega Drive versions, this was changed to a "Game Over" screen.
+This made it often tedious to return to the inns early in the game when Return magic had not been obtained yet.
 The Master System version uses a password system.

 Plot

 In the Genesis and Master System versions, Monster World is described as a once peaceful land.
 One day, peace was shattered by an invading army of monsters, with seemingly no source for their appearance.
-The Fairy Queen Eleanora headed to the town of Purapril to seek aide from the Princess after her town of Alsedo was attacked, only to discover that the Princess went missing and many other towns across Monster World have been attacked as well.
+The Fairy Queen Eleanora headed to the town of Purapril to seek aid from the Princess after her town of Alsedo was attacked, only to discover that the Princess went missing and many other towns across Monster World have been attacked as well.
 Eleanora offers up a prayer to the gods that someone, perhaps even a hero, would step forward.
 Her prayers reach a young man named Shion, who vows to defeat the invading monsters and make Monster World peaceful again.

 In the Turbografx-16 release, The Dynastic Hero, Monster World is instead named as the land of Tarron, a woodland that was once known as "the peaceful paradise".
 One day, the evil Drillkor Empire of reptilian monsters attacked Tarron using their advanced technology and space station.
 Rippen the Beast, Emperor of the Drillko, attacks Tarron Castle and imprisons the Princess in her own castle dungeon.
-The princess prays to the gods of Tarron for the aide of a hero.
+The princess prays to the gods of Tarron for the aid of a hero.
 The call to adventure is answered by a young warrior named Dyna, setting out to the fairy village Lindor for information from Queen Nora.

 Characters

 During his travels, Shion will often be joined by a small companion who follows him around.
-Each companion is bound to the region they belong to, and will return to their respective homes when Shion leaves said region.
+Each companion is bound to the region they belong to, and will return to their respective homes when Shion leaves that region.
 All travel companions will also temporarily stay out of action during boss fights.